parveenkumar94123/parveenkumar94123/README.md

 - 💞️ I'm open to collaborate on web and mobile development projects, especially those involving React.js, Node.js, and React Native.

-- 📫 You can reach me at [parveenkumar94123@gmail.com] or connect with me on Instagram [@parveenkumar.in].
+- 📫 You can reach me at [parveenkumar94123@gmail.com] or connect with me on Instagram [@parveenkumar.info].

 Feel free to customize this further to your liking.